ehrpg/qstar/docs/crisis.md

 away from you, and 2 through 8 counting clockwise around the target.
 You miss by a number of squares equal to the range increment of the throw.

+!!! tip "Missing an AoE Attack and Hex Grids"
+    With hexagonal grids you only have 6 adjacent fields.
+Use a [d6][] instead, and adjust the numbers accordingly.

 #### Dodging

+Dodging is a Contest between two opponents.

 Only Area of Effect Attacks can be dodged.
 Once per round you can try to dodge an incoming Area of Effect Attack.
 You have to choose to dodge before the attacker rolls his attack.
-The dodge roll is an Athletics roll that has to be equal to or higher than **4**.
+Dodging is an Athletics roll.

-If you are able to dodge out of the Area of Effect of the Attack you receive no wounds.
-Otherwise divide your roll by 4.
-This is the damage you avoid through dodging.
+If you are able to dodge you can move your character by 1 tile into any direction away from the AoE effect.

 ### Cover